 Mars is the fourth planet from the sun and the next planet beyond Earth.
 It is, on average, more than 142 million miles from the sun.
 Mars is about one-sixth the size of Earth.
 Mars is known as the Red Planet.
-It gets its red color from the iron in its soil.
+It gets its red color from the iron oxide (like rust) in its soil.

 Mars is named for the ancient Roman god of war.
 The Greeks called the planet Ares.
 The Romans and Greeks associated the planet with war because its color resembles the color of blood.